rozlynboutin/microbiome_helper/16S-tutorial-(chemerin).md

 You can look at the read depth per sample in clustering/otu_table_high_conf_summary.txt, here are the first five samples (they are sorted from smallest to largest):

     Counts/sample detail:
-    106CHE6WT: 388.0
+    106CHE6WT: 375.0
-    111CHE6KO: 402.0
+    111CHE6KO: 398.0
-    39CMK6KO: 405.0
+    39CMK6KO: 410.0
-    79CMK8KO: 408.0
-    113CHE6WT: 411.0
+    113CHE6WT: 412.0
+    108CHE6KO: 413.0

+**Q8)** What is the read depth for sample "75CMK8KO"?

 **Note that this is a test dataset and you normally would rarify to a larger read count** (typically in the 1000s).

-We will rarify to 380 reads, since the lowest depth is not a major outlier in this dataset:
+We will rarify to 375 reads, since the lowest depth is not a major outlier in this dataset:

     mkdir final_otu_tables
-    single_rarefaction.py -i clustering/otu_table_high_conf.biom -o final_otu_tables/otu_table.biom -d 380
+    single_rarefaction.py -i clustering/otu_table_high_conf.biom -o final_otu_tables/otu_table.biom -d 375

-This QIIME command produced another BIOM table with each sample rarified to 380 reads.
+This QIIME command produced another BIOM table with each sample rarified to 375 reads.
 In this case, no OTUs were lost due to this sub-sampling (which you can confirm by producing a summary table), but this step often will result in a loss of low-frequency OTUs from the analysis.

 ## Diversity analyses